 “Do you know of any good resources on the subject of questioning/declining vaginal examination?
 I’m thinking of vaginal examinations in a number of contexts – well woman exams, vaginal examinations in labour and especially at the end of pregnancy, as women in my area are being told they need to have a vaginal examination in order to assess their cervix for induction and for the purposes of a stretch and sweep.
 I’m a childbirth educator and I’m looking for some resources to share via email and then discuss with my groups.”

 As with all my resource posts, these are just a few of the resources that I’m aware of, and there are many more out there.
-Please feel free to suggest others in the comments section and check for relevance before you share any of these, as the content can change without notice!
+Please feel free to suggest others and check for relevance before you share any of these, as the content can change without notice!

 Well woman exams